Blog>Trade>Starting a Business>How to successfully start a tyre-fitting business

 Starting a tyre-fitting business checklist

-Getting insurance is the best way to protect your company against financial and legal issues.
+• Getting insurance will help to protect your company against financial and legal issues

 Now is a great time to set up your very own tyre-fitting business.
 And hopefully, after reading our guide, you’re feeling filled with the necessary confidence to get started!